-- Daniel was recently instructed as lead counsel in a 6-week multi-handed case involving the heavily publicised ‘Southall Funfair Murder’ involving conspiracy to commit grievous bodily harm with intent and violent disorder.
-The case revolved around CCTV, cell site and blood spatter evidence, Daniel was commended for his “eloquent submissions” and his “perfectly pitched” closing speech.
+- Instructed as leading counsel in a 6-week multi-handed case involving the heavily publicised ‘Southall Funfair Murder’ involving conspiracy to commit grievous bodily harm with intent and violent disorder.

 As Led Junior